How to Do a Life Audit: Step-by-Step Guide to Realign Your Life

 - What moments of joy or success have I experienced recently?

-- What feels draining or out of alignment?
+- What feels heavy or out of alignment?

 - Where do I feel resistance, stress, or dissatisfaction?